Regional schools commissioners (RSCs) act on behalf of the Secretary of State for Education and are accountable to the National Schools Commissioner.

 - deciding on applications to make significant changes to academies and free schools

-The schools causing concern guidance explains in more detail the action that RSCs may take when maintained schools, academies, free schools or university technical colleges are underperforming.
+The schools causing concern guidance explains in more detail the action that RSCs may take when maintained schools and academies are underperforming.

 Who we are